 Registration for first-time students takes place in conjunction with orientation.
-In subsequent semesters, students register themselves by computer.
-Information about registration is available in the Schedule of Classes, online, and in the Office of the Registrar.
-Information on distance education, Weekend College, and off-campus classes is also available on the CLN Web site and in Give Yourself Credit.
+In subsequent semesters, students register themselves online via OneStart (onestart.iu.edu).
+Information about registration is available in the Registration Guide and Academic Information booklet, online at registrar.iupui.edu, and in the Office of the Registrar.
+Information on distance education, Weekend College, and off-campus classes is also available on the Community Learning Network Web site, www.cln.iupui.edu/.

-Schedules of classes and other university communications are mailed to all current students at their current addresses.
-For these and many other reasons, it is vital that students keep both current and permanent addresses and phone numbers up to date with the university.
-In some cases, current and permanent addresses are identical, though some use their parents' address as their permanent address especially if they are living in student housing.
-Students can change their addresses online through onestart.iu.edu.
+Many university communications are mailed to current students.
+For this and many other reasons, it is vital that students keep both local and home addresses and phone numbers up to date with the university.
+In some cases, local and home addresses are identical.
+In other cases, a student might list a parent's addess as the home address, while the local address reflects student housing or a local apartment.
+Students are responsible for maintaining their addresses online through onestart.iu.edu.
 Addresses may also be changed by completing an address change form, available in the Office of the Registrar or at the Web site registrar.iupui.edu.